 Unlike most fantastic films, I can’t remember when I first saw Dr. X, but I know it was in B&W. The first thing we learn is that the B&W version is actually a separate movie — Warners produced a side-by side monochrome version, with the B&W camera given the 2nd-best camera position.
 It’s too bad that nobody sprang for a comparison featurette.
 There are little differences of performance throughout, either because different takes were used or shots were filmed independently.
 Is Lee Tracy’s comedy improvisations inside the skeleton closet completely different, because there wasn’t enough room in the set for two cameras?
 The B&W version is completely restored as well.

 Alan Rode thoughtfully avoids repeating the same commentary information from MacQueen’s track.
-He sketches rounded portraits of the cast members, explaining exactly how Lionel Atwill came to get the part that would define his film career.
+He sketches rounded portraits of the cast members, explaining exactly how Lionel Atwill secured the part that would define his film career.
 Alan also explains the difference between Warner Bros., First National Pictures, and the Vitaphone company.
-He credits director Michael Curtiz with helping to form the Screen Actors’ Guild: the director’s oppressive 16- to 20- hour work days inspired the industry Union movement.
+He credits director Michael Curtiz with indirectly helping to form the Screen Actors’ Guild: the director’s oppressive 16- to 20- hour work days inspired the industry Union movement.

 Also present is a featurette covering The Horror Films of Michael Curtiz.
 It’s not a long list, but they’re good pictures.
 Just in case somebody out there doesn’t know, Warners’ 1939 feature The Return of Doctor X has nothing to do with this picture.
 It’s the one in which Humphrey Bogart plays a mild-mannered zombie with a white streak in his hair.